nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * **$32 billion** to rebuild the **World Trade Center** in New York <sup>[citation needed]</sup>

 > "Retrofitting cities, where cities already exist, can be up to three times more expensive than planning for infrastructure in advance of settlement." [^haas]

+> "only about a quarter of New York City's 472 subway stations are wheelchair accessible" ... "subway officials ... plan to add elevators at 70 stations in the next five years." ...
+"The Metropolitan Transportation Authority ... estimates that accessibility fixes will cost about $78 million per station." [^fitzsimmons]

 Zoning restrictions in existing cities prevent any large-scale changes to their spatial layout.